martinfuchs/DepthKit/README.md

 The RGBDToolkit is compatible with the Microsoft XBOX Kinect and the Asus Xtion series. (http://www.newegg.com/Product/Product.aspx?Item=N82E16826785030)

-To use the Asus Xtion sensor you must install the drivers.
+To use the Asus Xtion sensor you must install the OpenNI drivers.
 The easiest way is to use the sensecast installer package: http://sensecast.com/files/Sensecast.and.Libs.Installer.v.0.02.dmg

 Or you can compile and install from source here: https://github.com/PrimeSense/Sensor